 In this same conversation he informed us of the correct way to signal his partner on what suit to lead back. (on a trick where he could not follow suit) He suggested that the correct play is to throw off the King to tell partner he has the Ace.
 The trouble here is that this leaves the partner having to guess whether the King is the only one in his hand, if it came from an Ace-King set, or if came from a King-Queen set.
 The partner has a 1 in 3 chance of guessing right.
 If, however, the old-timer throws off the Ace, to his partner it could only mean he has the King or he can trump that suit.

 Most euchre players learned the game from their elders, who only played within a small circle of people.
 In today's world of high-speed internet, on-line euchre games and nationwide euchre tournaments, much has changed.
 Euchre players are exposed to a much wider group.
 Collectively this large group has advanced the play of the game considerably.
-There are new ideas and new methods of play being used today that many old-timers would never think of.
+There are methods of play used today that many old-timers would never think of.
 Among these are going are "alone at 8 points" and "donating or blocking to protect a lead".
-There are other plays such as "the end play", "leading through the bidder and many more that we will talk about.
+There are other plays such as "the end play", "leading through the bidder" and many more that we will talk about.

 In the following lessons we will cover these new methods.

 It is my hope that you will enjoy these lessons, maybe learn a few new tricks, and most importantly have fun beating you opponents.

 Join our world wide community of euchre enthusiasts.
 We have a new area where you can get to know each other, ask questions, post event listings and more.